 To celebrate the end of the Olympics, we made winners’ wreaths.
 We were super busy this week, so I simply purchased some artificial greenery and wrapped it to make wreaths.
 The girls loved them and added their Greek costumes.
 Now they are preparing a skit for their dad from the ancient Greek myths.

 Would you like to start an Ancient Greece Unit Study?
-Get downloads of our lesson plans for Week 3 in the Chocolate Closet.
+Get downloads of our lesson plans by clicking below.

 Follow along each week by clicking the following posts: